Doncic has 60-21-10, rallies Mavs to wild OT win over Knicks - WHIZ News

 The first 60-point game in Dallas history also included Doncic’s career high in rebounds and was the first 60-20-10 game in NBA history.
-The 23-year-old superstar had his seventh triple-double of the season.
+The young Slovenian had his seventh triple-double and the league’s highest-scoring performance of the season.

 The Mavericks moved three games over .500 with a fourth consecutive victory, both marks matching their season bests.